jacopok/jacopok.github.io/_pages/projects.md

 This is a list of things I'm currently working on, within a timescale around a month.

 1. Doing the review of TEOBResumS-DALI within the NWI
+    1. Moving the code to lalsuite
     1. Adapting the v5 review tests (deadline: __17th of October__)
     1. Then, adopting better parametrization and property-based stuff
 1. DMing a D&D campaign based on [Frozen Sick](https://www.dndbeyond.com/sources/wa/frozen-sick#FrozenSick) with Padova people (deadline: __19th of October__ to prepare next session)
-1. Preparing a document and a presentation for the year passage at GSSI (deadline: __20th of October__ hard, but hopefully earlier to send to supervisors)
 1. Improving [`GWFish`](https://github.com/janosch314/GWFish)
     1. Writing down the list of changes in `io-refactor` for review
     1. Consistent ephemeris computation for all detectors - time shift to implement from the atom interferometry paper